Psi Chi Honor Society

 & Brain Sciences:

-Experiential learning is learning through reflection on doing.
 Experiential learning starts with acquiring new ideas from readings or group discussions just like in a typical classroom.
-In experiential learning, you'll then get a chance to apply what you've learned in a real-world setting and reflect on how your experience deepended your understanding.
-Through direct experience and focused reflection, experiential learning offers students the opportunity to increase knowledge, help develop skills, and even clarify their personal goals and values.
+In experiential learning, you'll then get a chance to apply what you've learned in a real-world setting and reflect on how your experience deepens your understanding.

 If you work as a research assistant in a faculty member's lab you'll help collect data that will be published in scientific journals and earn Supervised Research course credit.